 According to the World Health Organization (WHO), more than 90% of blind and visually impaired persons live in developing countries.
 The World Blind Union estimates that even in the wealthiest markets, less than five per cent of published books are accessible to persons who are blind and that far fewer works are available in developing countries.
-The author of the WIPO Study on Copyright Limitations and Exceptions for the Visually Impaired (Sullivan, 2007) found that copyright exceptions for the benefit of blind and visually impaired people are found in
+The author of the WIPO Study on Copyright Limitations

-- 16(1) The public display of originals or copies of a work (in parts and in whole) shall be permitted without the authorization of the author for the purpose of promotion of the work, testing of the work or for the training of users of the work; - (2) It shall be permitted to publicly display or publicly perform parts of a work as part of a presentation at a conference, seminar or workshop or other such similar activity without authorization of the author. - 17(1) An accessible format copy of a work may be created and distributed, including by import or export, for persons who are blind, visually impaired or otherwise disabled, without authorization of its author or copyright owner.
+- 17 I. The public display of originals or copies of a work (in parts and in whole) shall be permitted without the authorization of the author for the purpose of promotion of the work, testing of the work or for the training of users of the work; - 2.
+It shall be permitted to publicly display or publicly perform parts of a work as part of a presentation at a conference, seminar or workshop or other such similar activity without authorization of the author.

+18 An accessible format copy of a work may be created and distributed, including by import or export, for persons who are blind, visually impaired or otherwise disabled, without authorization of its author or copyright owner.